Two modern cable cars in the Schladming 4-mountain ski area

 New 10-seater Senderbahn gondola lift on Hauser Kaibling

-Quick and comfortable ascent to the transmitter plateau
+Quick and comfortable ride up to the sender plateau

 At a speed of 6 m/s, the 10-seater gondola lift takes you up to the Senderplateau in just five minutes.
 This means you are just one lift ride away from the highest point of the Schladming 4-mountain ski area - a highlight for all those who want to discover the entire ski area.